hortonworks/streamline/webservice/DataStream.md

 *Sample Input*

-Same as above with an updated value for dataStreamName and/or json fields
+Same as above with an updated value for name and/or json fields

 *Success Response*